javl/newProject/README.md

 5. Script that defriends terrorists (sad sad project) by using machine learning trained on terrorist pictures.
   * [Check this startup!](http://www.faception.com/) It's real!

+6. Getting an x-amount of webcams with known, unpatchable backdoors and putting them in specific places with artworks in front of them.
+  * I'd like to get 10+ of those cameras that can be moved around and place them so that they can see each other.
+Knowing their position, you can add a clickable area on top of the other cameras in the image, allowing you to jump to the other views

 ####Interesting links:
 * [Border Bumping](http://borderbumping.net/) moves country borders on a map based on what celltower you are connected to in the border area.